As parents, I believe we have the responsibility to teach our kids to take care of the environment. And it’s easier than

-I was not sure that it would have such a great impact on them.
+I wasn’t sure that it would have such a great impact on them.
 As kids, I thought they would be too preoccupied with school, friends and fun.
-Well, watching it was not fun at all, but I was very surprised when “Earth Hour” was announced and the kids wanted to take part in it.
+Well, watching it wasn’t fun at all, but I was very surprised when “Earth Hour” was announced and the kids wanted to take part in it.

 We made our last phone calls to friends, then turned the lights off and spent a nice evening by candlelight, which gave our home a special atmosphere.
 The shower was obviously the highlight of the evening.
 Have you ever tried taking a shower in total darkness?

 - Take your family to the park and talk to them about the joy of being in green, clean, preserved places.

-- When you are outside, pick up your rubbish and teach your kids that, just as they do not litter at home, they should act the same in our “global home”.
+- When you’re outside, pick up your rubbish and teach your kids that, just as they don’t litter at home, they should act the same in our “global home”.

 - Have a garden and teach your kids to care for the garden.
 If you live in an apartment building, have pot plants and take care of them.